-APTN-101 (EGFRvIII x CD3 BRiTE) successfully activates human T cells against EGFRvIII expressing target cells, in the absence of any additional immunostimulatory signal, resulting in the secretion of Th-1-associated cytokines and tumor-cell killing.
-APTN-101 is similarly effective in vivo.
+Preclinical studies conducted at Duke University from 2013 through 2024 under the direction of Dr. John Sampson, the prior Robert H. and Gloria Wilkins Distinguished Professor and Chair of the Department of Neurosurgery, were comprised of numerous studies structured to determine the in vitro and in vivo activity of APTN101 against EGFRVIII positive tumor cells.
+Findings from these studies have been published in multiple journals including Cancer Immunology Research, Clinical Cancer Research, and Journal for ImmunoTherapy of Cancer.
+In these studies, APTN-101 (EGFRVIII x CD3 BRiTE) successfully activated human T cells against EGFRVIII expressing target cells, in the absence of any additional immunostimulatory signal, resulting in the secretion of Th-1-associated cytokines and tumor-cell killing.
+Additionally, we believe APTN-101 is similarly effective in preclinical animal models.
 Intravenous administration of APTN-101 induced consistent antitumor responses in mice bearing established, late-stage, aggressive, intracerebral patient-derived gliomas, rapidly achieving complete remission rates as high as 75% in the absence of apparent toxicity.
-Given the exquisite tumor-specificity of APTN-101, it represents a critical conceptual advance in safety contrary to target antigens having a promiscuous expression pattern.
+Given the exquisite tumor-specificity of APTN-101, it could represent an important conceptual advance in safety contrary to target antigens having a promiscuous expression pattern.